 As Tim Ferriss explains in his article the 3 critical rules of branding “Diehard fans obviate the need for marketing, if you do it right.
 If you are able to design a product or service that creates or owns a category for 1,000 diehard fans, they become then your strongest marketing force; your unpaid sales force, effectively.”

 To creating diehard fans and followers means you need to get:

 - Very clear on who you’re targeting for the learning experience

 - Certain on the pain points you are solving for them in the learning experience

-#10 None of the matters if the experience is wellllll ….. shit…
+#10 None of the learning and development campaign matters if the experience is wellllll ….. shit…

 This article was created by our co-founders Emily Walker and Kylie Sinclair.
-Change Republic is bringing the best creative and learning talent we can find to create gorgeous learning experiences.
-Our community of instructional designers, designers, communications experts, videographers, animators and developers can help you bring together a modern learning experience.
+Change Republic brings together business customers with learning and development professionals and agencies.
+It’s our mission to help the global learning community team thrive in work 4.0 Our community of instructional designers, designers, communications experts, videographers, facilitator animators and developers and more can help you bring together a modern learning experience.

 If you need to outsource or simply want options be sure to check us out via the homepage.